rgourley/styleluxe/PERFORMANCE_OPTIMIZATIONS.md

 # Performance Optimizations

-This document outlines all performance optimizations implemented for the StyleLuxe site.
+This document outlines all performance optimizations implemented for the BeautyFinder site.

 ## ✅ Implemented Optimizations